hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 # ENIGMA‑PD Data Annotation Workflow
-All you need to know about using the Neurobagel Annotation Tool
+*This page covers everything you need to get started with the Neurobagel Annotation Tool.*

 ## Why this matters
 As ENIGMA‑PD moves toward sharing richer clinical, cognitive, and neuropsychiatric data across sites, we need a consistent and reliable way to interpret variables.
 Manual data dictionaries in spreadsheets are prone to typos, inconsistent naming, and misunderstandings about what each variable represents.
 The Neurobagel workflow provides a structured, user‑friendly way to standardize how we describe clinical data, making it easier to reuse datasets, combine them across sites, and support ENIGMA-PD projects with more advanced clinical measures.